Search

 Estimate how much your expenses will cost

+Once you have your list of expenses, you can estimate how much they’ll actually cost.
+This process will be different for each expense you have.
 Some expenses will have well-defined costs — permits and licenses tend to have clear, published costs.
 You might have to estimate other costs that are less certain, like employee salaries.
 Look online and talk directly to mentors, vendors, and service providers to see what similar companies pay for expenses.

 Add up your expenses for a full financial picture